-1. A student repeatedly shows up at another student's on-campus residence, always notifying the front desk attendant that they are there to see the resident.
-Upon a call to the resident, the student informs residence

-A graduate student working as a on-campus tutor 2 received flowers and gifts delivered to their office.
+- A student repeatedly shows up at another student's on-campus residence, always notifying the front desk attendant that they are there to see the resident.
+Upon a call to the resident, the student informs residence hall staff that this visitor is uninvited and continuously attempts to see them, even so far as waiting for them outside of classes and showing up to their on-campus place of employment requesting that they go out on a date together.
+Stalking 1. - 2.
+A graduate student working as a on-campus tutor received flowers and gifts delivered to their office.
 After learning the gifts were from a student they recently tutored, the graduate student thanked the student and stated that it was not necessary and would appreciate the gift deliveries to stop.
 The student then started leaving notes of love and gratitude on the graduate assistant's car, both on-campus and at home.
 Asked again to stop, the student stated by email: "You can ask me to stop, but I'm not giving up.
 We are meant to be together, and I'll do anything necessary to make you have the feelings for me that I have for you."
 When the tutor did not respond, the student emailed again, "You cannot escape me.
 I will track you to the ends of the earth.
 We are meant to be together."
 Stalking 2.